By David Tomas, on 28 March 2022

-- The factor that most influenced the trust of the participants was the amount of time spent in designing the website.
-The more effort they put into creating a nice design, the more confidence the page generated.
-Therefore, the learning of neuromarketing for marketers is that it is worth investing in quality design.
+- The factor that most influenced the trust of the participants was the amount of time spent on web design.
+The more effort they put into creating a good design, the more confidence the page generated.
+Therefore, it is definitely worth investing in quality design.

-4. Our Brains Know More Than We Do
+4. Our Brains Pick Up More Than We Realize

-One of the most cited studies in the field of neuromarketing shows how to use neuroscience to design more effective public service announcements.
+One of the most cited studies in the field of neuromarketing shows how neuroscience can be used to design more effective public service announcements.

 Emily Falk, the study's author, wanted to find out to what extent the ventromedial prefrontal cortex in the brain was able to predict call volume in response to anti-smoking campaigns from the National Cancer Institute in the United States.

-The study tested three television ad campaigns that advertised a special phone line for people who wanted to quit tobacco.
-Brain response to ads, participants' perception of their activity, and the number of actual calls they had generated were recorded.
+The study tested three television ad campaigns that advertised a special phone line for people who wanted to quit smoking tobacco.
+They recorded brain responses to ads, participants' perceptions, and the number of actual calls generated.

-The result was that there was no relationship between the perceived effectiveness of the ads and their actual result, but brain activity was related to the number of calls received by the ads.
-That is, our brain activity better predicts the effectiveness of advertising than our own perceptions.
+The result was that there was no relationship between the perceived effectiveness of the ads and their actual result, but brain activity was related to the number of calls received.
+That is, our brain activity better predicts the effectiveness of advertising than our own conscious perceptions.

 5. Package Design Impacts Consumer Purchase Decisions

-To solve this, they organized a study that included eye tracking techniques to identify how consumers reacted to different designs.
-Based on the results, they implemented several key changes to their packaging: Cookies are now sold in a tube that can be resealed, text and colors have improved, and the cookie's image is more fun and engaging.
+To solve this, it organized a study that included eye-tracking techniques to identify how consumers reacted to different designs.
+Based on the results, they implemented several key changes to their packaging.
+The cookies are now sold in a tube that can be resealed, the text and colors have been improved, and the cookie's image is more fun and engaging.

 6. Inspiration Varies for Different Audiences

-In recent years, superheros and superheroines have gained more popularity.
-For this reason, the BBC (creators of the new Doctor Who) partnered with iMotions, Screen Engine / ASI and the Women's Media Center to study the perception of superheroines among adolescents of both genders.
-The objective was to find out how the representation of superheroes and superheroines influenced adolescents' self-esteem and self-confidence.
+In recent years, superheroes have gained a great deal of popularity.
+For this reason, the BBC partnered with iMotions, Screen Engine/ASI, and the Women's Media Center to study the perception of female superheroes among adolescents of both genders.
+The objective was to find out how the representation of male superheroes and female superheroes influenced adolescents' self-esteem and self-confidence.

-The study found that adolescent girls respond much better to depictions of superheroines acting the same as their male counterparts.
+The study found that adolescent girls respond much better to depictions of female superheroes.
 Additionally, when female protagonists were sexualized, girls stopped paying attention.

-This gives insight on how to treat characters in stories and advertising to generate a positive reaction among the target we want to reach.
+This gives insight into how to treat characters in stories and advertising in order to generate a positive reaction among the audiences you want to reach.

 Intuitively, many of us tend to think that video has a stronger emotional impact and efficacy when it comes to storytelling.
-On the other hand, the current podcast boom indicates that audio content is also widely welcomed.
-Well, a recent neuromarketing study from University College London has compared the emotional impact of the two to solve the debate once and for all.
+On the other hand, the current podcast boom indicates that audio content is also on the rise.
+A recent neuromarketing study from University College London has compared the emotional impact of the two.

 The researchers looked for equivalent video and audiobook scenes from different book/movie combinations, such as Game of Thrones and The Silence of the Lambs.
 They selected scenes with great emotional impact and in which the video and audio versions were almost identical.

 The conclusion showed that users' perception and their actual physical responses were not aligned.
-On average, the participants stated that they found the video 15% more interesting.
-But when they listened to the audiobook version, their pulse rate was faster and their body temperature and skin conductivity rose.
+On average, the participants stated that they found the video 15% more interesting, but when they listened to the audiobook, their pulse rate was faster and their body temperature and skin conductivity rose.

-The explanation proposed by the researchers is that listening to a story is a shared creation process, in which the user is more actively involved and therefore generates a greater emotional response and involvement.
+The explanation proposed by the researchers is that users perceive listening to a story as a shared experience and therefore have a greater emotional response.

 8. The Brain Can Predict Sales

-Based on all this data, the researchers created 3 sales predictions: one based on participants' stated preferences, one based on brain activity while looking at ads, and one based on their brain reactions when viewing the product before and after seeing ads.
+Based on all this data, the researchers created 3 sales predictions: one based on the participants' stated preferences, one based on their brain activity while looking at ads, and one based on their brain activity when viewing the product before and after seeing ads.

-The product was then displayed alongside ads in different supermarkets for a week, to compare actual sales and predictions.
-The most successful was the one based on brain activity when viewing the ads, and the one that failed the most was the one based on the participants' responses.
-Once again, this shows that neuromarketing outperforms traditional market research in making sales predictions.
+The product was then displayed alongside ads in different supermarkets for a week, to compare the actual sales to the predictions.
+The most successful result was the one based on brain activity when viewing the ads, and the one that failed the most was the one based on the participants' responses.
+Once again, this shows that neuromarketing outperforms traditional market research when it comes to predicting sales.